utPLSQL/utPLSQL-cli/README.md

   -name_subexpression=subexpression_number

 -c                  - If specified, enables printing of test results in colors as defined by ANSICONSOLE standards.
-                      Works only on reporeters that support colors (ut_documentation_reporter).
+(--color)             Works only on reporeters that support colors (ut_documentation_reporter).

---failure-exit-code - Override the exit code on failure, defaults to 1.
+-fcode=code         - Override the exit code on failure, defaults to 1.
 You can set it to 0 to always exit with a success status.
+(--failure-exit-code)

 -scc                - If specified, skips the compatibility-check with the version of the database framework.
-                      If you skip compatibility-check, CLI will expect the most actual framework version
+(--skip-              If you skip compatibility-check, CLI will expect the most actual framework version compatibility-check)

 -include=pckg_list  - Comma-separated object list to include in the coverage report.
                       Format: [schema.]package[,[schema.]package ...].